1Gluk1/1Gluk1/README.md

 - 👋 Hi, I’m @1Gluk1
-- 🌱 I’m currently learning Nest.js + Angular
+- 🌱 I’m currently use Nest.js, and learning Rust + Elixir
 - 📫 How to reach - me https://vk.com/evol_way or gorbachovanton@yandex.ru

 <!---